varunpai314/Life-NMAMIT/README.md

 ...
 #### Day43 - 15/09/2023 :
 - (0706)Health is very important.
 Maintain it.
-Have a real bad cramp right row, in the hips.
+Have a real bad cramp right now, in the hips.
 Have to take a holiday, I guess.
 Had had it once during college admissions, 3rd August, 2023.
+- (1708)Went to college with that "mild" pain.
+Would have missed a lot if I hadn't.
+Ideas, from Shweta Ma'am; Amazing Math class with [Ananth](), and Sampath Sir's MultiThreading in Java.